+We endeavour to monitor and manage our corporate social responsibilities as part of our objectives to ensure people, places and spaces are safe.
 We are dedicated to improving the communities in which we work and live, and to minimising our impact on the environment.

 As part of our commitment to corporate social responsibility we seek to lead by example with safe practices and healthy working environments.
 This has been recognised with Gold and Fleet Safety Gold for Environmental Essentials in the internationally-renowned RoSPA Health and Safety Awards.

 We currently support charities including The Mavis Nye Foundation, Cardiac Risk in the Young and The Air Ambulances.
 In addition, a number of initiatives across regional offices regularly raise money for local charitable causes.

 We are committed to reducing the carbon footprint of our business, and to trading in an ethical and sustainable manner.